Rami-Sabbagh/satellite-simulator/README.md

 The HMR support is enabled in the project, but the code has to support it.

-Which means writing code that accepts the module replacements and does any adjustements needed.
+Which means writing code that accepts the module replacements and does any adjustments needed.

 That is implemented for `src/scene.ts` in `src/index.ts`.